-The HR&C Committee began with an award opportunity of 66.15% for all the NEOs other than Mr. Feldman.
-After considering the Bank's overall performance and each of Mr. Ericson's, Mr. Lundstrom's, Ms. Turnquest's, and Mr. Stocchetti's individual performances, the HR&C Committee increased the Incentive Award for Mr. Ericson to 72.76 % of his base salary, for Mr. Lundstrom to 71.23 % of his base salary, for Ms. Turnquest to 71.84% of her base salary, and for Mr. Stocchetti to 73.94 % of his base salary.
+The Board began with an award opportunity of 90.54% for Mr. Ericson.
+After considering Mr. Ericson's individual performance, the Board increased the Incentive Award to 100% of his base salary.
+The HR&C Committee began with an opportunity of 70.54% for all other the NEOs other than Ms. Jonson.
+After considering each of Mr. Lundstrom's, Ms. Turnquest's, and Mr. Stocchetti's individual performances, the HR&C Committee increased the Incentive Award for Mr. Lundstrom to 72.37% of his base salary, for Ms. Turnquest to 72.36% of her base salary, and for Mr. Stocchetti to 75.22 % of his base salary.